liam-wiltshire/talks/hackthesystem/content.md

 ???

-- In my opinion, 2FA should be mandatory on every site, although I do understand the commercial realities between putting off non-tech-savy users and doing everything perfectly!
+- In my opinion, 2FA should be mandatory on every site, although I do understand the commercial realities between putting off non-tech-savvy users and doing everything perfectly!
 - Who here implements a time-based OTP (Google Auth, Authy)?
 - How big is your 'window'?
 2 minutes?
 5 minutes?